 When Georges was 14, he was summoned by Duke Charles, the King’s uncle.
 The Duke questioned the boy and viewed his drawings.
 He told Georges he would pay for him to be educated at the Caroline Academy, a highly reputed university in the German city of Stuttgart.

 Georges spoke no German when he arrived in Stuttgart, but within a year, age 15, he had won the academy’s prize for German.
-The fact that he had a photographic memory helped!
+The fact he had a photographic memory helped!

 Georges studied for a degree in administration, which in practice meant he studied a bit of everything.
 His fascination with natural history remained strong, and he devoured books by its most eminent practitioners, including Carolus Linnaeus.
 He also collected plants and constantly made drawings of birds, plants, and insects.